Welcome to the Oklahoma Chapter of SCAUG

 Shellie Willoughby - Co-Conference Coordinator Shellie Willoughby is the current Vice President for SCAUG & the OKSCAUG Conference Coordinator .
 Shellie is the GIS Specialist for the Oklahoma Conservation Commission for which she has worked for the past 13 years.
 She also serves as the Assistant State Geographic Information Coordinator for the Oklahoma Office of Geographic Information.
 While working for the Oklahoma Conservation Commission she has been involved in the coordination efforts of the Oklahoma GI Council, the Oklahoma Office of Geographic Information and has coordinated the nationally recognized GIS Day at Capitol for the past 9 years.
 She has a Bachelor and Masters of Science degree in Geography from Oklahoma State University.
 As a member of SCAUG for 13 years Shellie has served on the SCAUG Board in various positions for the past 7 years as well as held multiple positions in the Oklahoma Chapter of SCAUG.
 Shellie loves to travel with her family and has been to 42 of the 50 states.
 Shellie resides in Guthrie, OK with the two favorite men in her life, her husband and little boy.

-Elizabeth Montgomery-Anderson - Publications Coordinator Elizabeth Montgomery-Anderson is a GIS Specialist for Cherokee Nation GeoData.
-GeoData serves a number of other departments within Cherokee Nation, including Health, Natural Resources, Leadership, IT, and Communications.
-Elizabeth received an MA in Geography from the University of Kansas and has been working at Cherokee Nation since 2007.
-Her favorite thing about GIS is the ‘gee-whiz’ factor, because it facilitates great communication between groups of people with different priorities and backgrounds.
-Recent GIS projects include working with the Cherokee County Food Policy Council, Greenway of the Cherokee Ozarks, and the Arkansas Riverbed Authority.
+Elizabeth Montgomery-Anderson, GISP - Publications Coordinator Elizabeth Montgomery-Anderson is a GIS Analyst for Cherokee Nation GeoData.
+GeoData serves a number of other departments within Cherokee Nation, including Health, Natural Resources, and Education.
+Elizabeth received an MA in Geography from the University of Kansas and has been working at Cherokee Nation since 2007, and has been involved with SCAUG since (OH, DEAR, I DON”T EVEN KNOW).
+Her favorite thing about GIS is its potential to facilitate effective communication between groups of people with different priorities and backgrounds, and she particularly enjoys being about to work on interagency projects.
+Elizabeth is coordinator for the Cherokee County GIS Consortium and is a rabid proponent of data sharing and people-friendly community planning.
+Recent GIS projects include working with the Cherokee County Food Policy Council, The Safe Routes to School Program, and Cherokee Nation Emergency Management.